bernhardschaefer/dbpedia-graph/README.md

 - [pom.xml](https://github.com/bernhardschaefer/dbpedia-spotlight/blob/master/core/pom.xml): DBpedia Graph project dependency (line [247](https://github.com/bernhardschaefer/dbpedia-spotlight/blob/master/core/pom.xml#L247)).

 ### Run
-1. Install DBpedia Graph project into local maven repository using ```mvn install``` (make sure you have created a graph and configured the properties file)
+1. Install DBpedia Graph project into local maven repository using ```mvn install``` (make sure you have created a graph and configured the properties file).
 2. Package the Spotlight fork using ```mvn package```.
 This creates a jar with dependencies in the ```dist/target/``` folder.
-3. Download and extract the English Spotlight model ```en.tar.gz``` for version 0.6 from the [Downloads Page](http://spotlight.sztaki.hu/downloads/raw)
+3. Download and extract the English Spotlight model ```en.tar.gz``` for version 0.6 from the [Downloads Page](http://spotlight.sztaki.hu/downloads/raw).
-4. Run the Spotlight fork jar
+4. Run the Spotlight fork jar.

 Exemplary command for running the Spotlight fat jar: